-Determining which Jersey cows and bulls excel by their combined genetic merit for production and functional type is easy when you start with the Jersey Performance IndexTM.
+Determining which Jersey cows and bulls excel by their combined genetic merit for production and functional type is easy when you start with the AJCA Jersey Performance IndexTM.

 JPI emphasizes commercial profitability in two ways.
-First, 57% of the index is weighted on PTA protein and PTA fat.
-The other 43% of the index puts the selection emphasis on herd life (19%), udder health (14%), and fertility (10%).
+First, 58% of the index is weighted on PTA protein and PTA fat.
+The other 42% of the index puts the selection emphasis on udder health (20%), herd life (11%), and fertility (11%).

-As of April, 2010, the six factors used to calculate JPI and their weights in the formula are:
+As of December 2014, the eight factors used to calculate JPI and their weights in the formula are:

-- PTA protein, 42%;
+- PTA protein, 43%;

 - PTA fat, 15%;

 - Functional Trait Index, 15%;

-- PTA Productive Life, 12%;
+- PTA Productive Life, 10%;

-- PTA Daughter Pregnancy Rate, 10%; and
+- PTA Daughter Pregnancy Rate, 7%;

+- PTA Cow Conception Rate, 2%;

+- PTA Heifer Conception Rate, 2%; and

 - PTA Somatic Cell Score, 6%.

-Refer to the USJersey web site and the Jersey Genetic Summary (http://greenbook.usjersey.com) for more information on the Jersey Performance IndexTM and the research-evaluated weights for type traits in the Functional Trait Index.
+See USJersey.com and the Jersey Genetic Summary (http://greenbook.usjersey.com) for more information on the AJCA Jersey Performance IndexTM.